operio-dev/operio-whitepaper/docs/04_architecture.md

 ## The AGI-Native Enterprise Operating System

-Operio is not simply a new ERP—it is an intelligent operating system for the modern enterprise, rearchitected from first principles to be modular, agent-led, and natively integrated with artificial general intelligence.
+Operio is not simply a new ERP, it is an intelligent operating system for the modern enterprise, rearchitected from first principles to be modular, agent-led, and natively integrated with artificial general intelligence.
 While traditional ERP systems are static databases layered with rigid workflows, Operio is a dynamic orchestration layer where intelligent agents, memory systems, and foundation models interact in real time to drive business outcomes.

 This architectural approach represents a fundamental paradigm shift from legacy systems.
 Where traditional ERPs force businesses to adapt their processes to software constraints, Operio adapts its intelligence to business objectives, creating a truly symbiotic relationship between human strategy and artificial intelligence execution.